Weekend at Bernie's II: In popular culture

-Similar to Beavis, Rick and Morty would also parody the premise of the Bernie's series in their episode "Rixty Minutes", wherein in an alternate universe, the titular characters', respectively, son-in-law and dad Jerry Smith (in said universe a popular movie director, star, and celebrity altogether because he had not gotten together with his wife, Beth), is revealed to have written and directed a film entitled Last Will and Testimeow: Weekend at Dead Cat Lady's House II, wherein a group of cats is seen attempting to act as their owner after they die in their sleep.
-This includes dating, making out with, and ultimately engaging in sexual intercourse with their owner's estate holder, despite, as in Beavis, the body visibly fighting to keep from decomposition, to the point one cat has to open the mouth, which is not only rotting, but is seen to have maggots inside.
-This would be the last film "directed" by Jerry, as at its release party, Jerry suffered a nervous breakdown, reportedly evoked by a stack of magazines in the bathroom at the party (one of which featured Beth on the cover).
-He subsequently cut off his big toe, as well as most of his hair, stole the woman's motor scooter ("paying" them with what was later revealed to be worthless R2D2 coins), and rode all the way to Beth's house, where they proceed to have an intimate talk and reunite in-universe.
+Similar to Beavis and Butt-Head, Rick and Morty would also parody the premise of the Bernie's series in their episode "Rixty Minutes" wherein in an alternate universe, Jerry Smith is revealed to have written and directed a film entitled Last Will and Testimeow: Weekend at Dead Cat Lady's House II about a group of cats attempting to act as their elderly owner after she dies in her sleep.
+This includes dating, making out with, and ultimately engaging in sexual intercourse with their owner's estate holder despite the body visibly fighting to keep from decomposition, to the point one cat has to open the mouth, which is not only rotting, but is seen to have maggots inside.

-On The Eric Andre Show, specifically the Season 5 episode "The ASAP Ferg Show", the titular host, Andre, "reenacted" the Bernie's series by walking around with someone dressed as, and acting dead like, Bernie, going up to random people and letting them know (despite a majority of people not having any interest); he even specifically mentioned the sequel by name.
+On The Eric Andre Show, specifically the fifth-season episode "The ASAP Ferg Show", the titular host, Andre, "reenacted" the Bernie's series by walking around with someone dressed as, and acting dead like, Bernie, going up to random people and letting them know (despite a majority of people not having any interest), even specifically mentioning the sequel by name.

 Movin' Like Bernie

-Inspired by the movement of the film's namesake, a style of dance was created called "Movin' Like Bernie".
+Inspired by the movement of the film's namesake, a style of dance was created in the early 2010s called "Movin' Like Bernie".
 Homemade films went viral on the Internet, from children to soldiers serving overseas.
-Even professional athletes began performing the dance, including Baltimore Ravens running back Ray Rice after scoring a touchdown during a nationally-televised January 2011 game against the Pittsburgh Steelers.
+Even professional athletes began performing the dance, including Baltimore Ravens running back Ray Rice after scoring a touchdown during a nationally televised January 2011 game against the Pittsburgh Steelers.

 The 2012 Oakland Athletics adapted "Movin' Like Bernie" into their celebration routines after Coco Crisp played the song for third baseman Brandon Inge in the team's clubhouse before a game.
 Players such as Josh Reddick would perform the dance after a home run, big hit, or walk-off victory.